 This channel is known as the 'home' channel, and may be the channel you make and receive calls on.
-While voting is active, the amber LED glows and the scanning symbol appears in the display.
+While voting is active, the scanning symbol appears in the display.

 Suspending a channel from a voting group

 You may be able to use the function key programmed for 'nuisance delete' to temporarily remove one of the channels from the voting group.